 Ford, Chrysler Post Surprise Sales Gains; GM, Toyota Fall

 Ford Motor Co.
 (F) and Chrysler Group LLC overcame a quirk in the industry sales calendar to post surprise U.S. gains for September while others, including General Motors Co.
-(GM), slumped more than predicted.
+(GM) and Toyota (7203) Motor Corp., slumped more than predicted.

 Now the industry is watching warily the U.S. government shutdown, concerned that it could affect consumer confidence -- and this month’s sales.

-Ford sales of its Fusion family car surged 62 percent to 19,972 and deliveries of F-Series pickups rose 9.8 percent to 60,456, the carmaker said in a statement.
+Sales of Ford’s Fusion family car surged 62 percent to 19,972 and deliveries of F-Series pickups rose 9.8 percent to 60,456, the carmaker said in a statement.